cbuteau/param-signatures/README.md

 Being very new to javascript the thing I did not like right off the bat was the amount of assumptions that are made in complex code bases.

-Like take this common snippet for option processing.
+Take this common snippet for option processing.

 ```javascript